Antonio7098/elevate-core-api/README.md

 ### Review Session Question Selection Algorithm

+### Statistics and History Endpoints

+New endpoints provide detailed statistics and history for Question Sets and Folders, supporting features like mastery over time graphs and review frequency tracking.

+- **`GET /api/stats/questionsets/:setId/details`**: Retrieves detailed statistics for a specific Question Set, including its complete mastery history (timestamps and UUE scores), total review sessions, review dates, and current spaced repetition data (e.g., `currentIntervalDays`, `nextReviewAt`).
+- **`GET /api/stats/folders/:folderId/details`**: Retrieves detailed statistics for a specific Folder, including its aggregated mastery history and a summary of its Question Sets (name, current mastery, next review date), and total review sessions conducted for sets within that folder.

 When a user starts a review session for a due Question Set (e.g., via `GET /api/reviews/today/:questionSetId/questions`), the system uses a sophisticated algorithm to select and prioritize questions:

 1.  **Identify Due Question Set:** The user typically selects a Question Set that is due for review.